 Back to the track, and two runs up the strip later, Taylor has accumulated some 25 seconds of drag strip time.
 It’s quite sufficient for a professional racer to gauge the techniques required for a lightning fast start – and to power the bike up to its maximum potential to the finish line.

-With a second run well into 11 seconds, the team decides that enough has been gained from the Santa Pod experience to take the bike to the next level – first at Monza, Italy, for round one of the Sultans of Sprint series (which was sadly rained off), and then at the famous French circuit of Montlhéry for round two.
-Onwards, next, to Germany…
+With a second run well into 11 seconds, the team decides that enough has been gained from the Santa Pod experience to take the bike to the next level ready for the remaining rounds of Sultans of Sprint, in France and Germany.